Avinash0308/MediStop_One_Stop_For_All_Medineed/README.md

 ![Azure Health Bot Service](https://learn.microsoft.com/training/achievements/azure-health-bot-social.png)

 Azure Health Bot is graphical interface to build chatbots that even without writing a single line of code.
-Following are the key features of Tumin Healthbot - Avinashak.
+Following are the key features of MediStop Healthbot - Avinashak.

-- Avinashak a part of Tumin is totally built using Azure Health Bot Service.
+- Avinashak a part of MediStop is totally built using Azure Health Bot Service.

 - Avinashak comes with three functionalities:
     - **Body Mass Index (BMI) Calculator:** As it's name tells, this one is used to calculate you BMI and output the results.